tonypunnacherry/Pizza-Launcher/README.md

 Currently, the project will be only be developed privately.
 There is no timeline for completion or public release (if it happens at all).
 In the future, I may consider extending this to a full performant Fabric-based client with special mods built-in.

 ## Considerations
-The security of our users will be very important.
+1. **protection from others:** The security of our users will be very important.
 For now, only a few accounts will be used to test/develop this project.
 We recognize that tokens can be misused to play the game maliciously on other users account.
 If we release this to the public, a top priority will be to ensure the security and safety of user tokens.
+2. **protection from itself:** The code will be working with files in `.minecraft` to organize mods and prepare new profiles.
+It will be critical that my code does not accidentally delete or corrupt important files related to the game.
+Different measures to prevent this from occurring will be implemented.